TylerHolcombe/TessaFramework/README.md

 * Utility classes for common functionality such as validations

 ## Installation and Using the Framework
-Detailed refrence documentation can be found in the wiki.
+Detailed reference documentation can be found in the wiki.

 To quickly import the framework into your project, add the following dependency into your pom: